transpocamp/transportationcamp.org/events/phl2021/index.markdown

 ## <a name="Logistics"></a> Logistics

-Last year, we challenged the status quo by proving you can have a successful and engaging event from the safety and comfort of home, in spite of having to pivot a mere weeks before the event date.
+Last year, we challenged the status quo by proving you can have a successful and engaging event from the safety and comfort of home, in spite of having to pivot a mere few weeks before the event date.
 Based upon the current state of the pandemic, **we are planning to have another fully-virtual conference on April 10, 2021**.

 **We are also planning the first-ever TCPHL Summer Gathering, an optional outdoor extension of the virtual conference** focused on urban exploration and an open-air happy hour as weather improves and restrictions lift.
 Details TBD.